 George William Bradbrook, 2, born Ipswich.

 John was 14 years old, a Chair Maker.
 He and his brother were visitors at the home of their cousin, 25 year old, Albert English, an Oil Maker Labourer.

 Charles, 16, a Chair Maker.

-John is also remembered on St. Clement’s Church WW1 War Memorial.
+John is also remembered on the war memorial at St. Clement’s Church, Ipswich.

 MACHINE GUN CORPS.

 The Machine Gun Corps was formed in October 1915 as the machine gun proved to be held affective as infantry support in trench warfare.
 Cavalry and Motor branches, followed in 1916 by the Heavy Branch.
 A depot and training centre was established at Belton Park in Grantham Lincolnshire also a training base depot at Camiers in France .the men were trained to a higher technical standard, capable of stripping down and mending the guns in the field.

 The Machine Gun Corps had 62,049 casualties, including 12,498 killed out of 170,500 officers and men earning it the nickname ’the Suicide Club’ manly as machine guns were static or fix positions becoming prime targets for the enemy.